-in answer to the questions referred to it by the Supremo Tribunal Administrativo by judgment of 11 October 1995, hereby rules:
+in answer to the questions referred to it by the Supremo Tribunal Administrativo by judgment of 4 October 1995, hereby rules:

+1. (a) Pecuniary charges under a general system of internal charges applying systematically to domestic and imported products according to the same criteria are covered in principle by Article 95 et seq. of the EC Treaty.

-- 1. (a) A charge levied without distinction on domestic and imported products constitutes a charge having an effect equivalent to a customs duty, prohibited by Articles 9 and 12 of the Treaty, if the revenue from it is intended to finance activities benefiting only the taxed domestic products and if the resultant advantages fully offset the burden which the latter products bear; if those advantages only partly offset the burden borne by the domestic products, the charge constitutes discriminatory internal taxation prohibited by Article 95 of the Treaty and must be reduced proportionally. - (b) If the activities financed by the charge benefit domestic products and taxed imported products but the former obtain a proportionally greater advantage from them, the charge constitutes, to that extent, a charge having an effect equivalent to a customs duty or discriminatory internal taxation, depending on whether the advantage accruing to the taxed domestic products fully or only partly offsets the burden which they bear. - 2.
-It is for the national court to undertake the verifications necessary for determining how the contribution in question is to be characterized in law.
-In so doing, it will consider: - (a) whether the revenue from the charge is used for stabilization only of trade with the other Member States in the products on which the charge is imposed; - (b) whether the institutional integration of the organizations representing the economic agents concerned and the implementation of the national and Community aid schemes and financial and fiscal incentives in favour of the agri-foodstuffs industry and the distribution of agri-foodstuffs, to which part of the revenue from the charges in question is appropriated, benefit only domestic production or whether they benefit such production proportionally more than imported products. - 3.
-A tax levied only on certain products, which is not proportional to the price of those products, is not charged at each stage of the production and distribution process and is not imposed on the added value of the products, is not in the nature of a turnover tax within the meaning of Article 33 of the Sixth Council Directive (77/388/EEC) of 17 May 1977 on the harmonization of the laws of the Member States relating to turnover taxes Common system of value added tax: uniform basis of assessment.
+A charge levied without distinction on domestic and imported products constitutes a charge having an effect equivalent to a customs duty, prohibited by Articles 9 and 12 of the Treaty, if the revenue from it is intended to finance activities benefiting only the taxed domestic products and if the resultant advantages fully offset the burden which the latter products bear; if those advantages only partly offset the burden borne by the domestic products, the charge constitutes discriminatory internal taxation prohibited by Article 95 of the Treaty and must be reduced proportionally.

+(b) If the activities financed by the charge benefit domestic products and taxed imported products but the former obtain a proportionally greater advantage from them, the charge constitutes, to that extent, a charge having an effect equivalent to a customs duty or discriminatory internal taxation, depending on whether the advantage accruing to the taxed domestic products fully or only partly offsets the burden which they bear.

+2. It is for the national court to undertake the verifications necessary for determining how the contributions in question are to be characterized in law.
+In so doing it will consider:

+(a) whether the revenue from the charge at issue, which is specifically intended to be used to combat diseases of livestock reared on national territory, benefits exclusively animals of national origin or, at least, benefits them proportionally more than imported animals;

+(b) whether the revenue from all the charges at issue is used for stabilization only of trade with the other Member States in the products which bear the charges;

+(c) whether the institutional integration of the organizations representing the economic agents concerned and the implementation of the national and Community aid schemes and financial and fiscal incentives in favour of the agri-foodstuffs industry and the distribution of agri-foodstuffs, to which part of the revenue from the charges in question is appropriated, benefit only domestic production or whether they benefit such production proportionally more than imported products.

+3. A tax levied only on certain products, which is not proportional to the price of those products, is not charged at each stage of the production and distribution process and is not imposed on the added value of the products, is not in the nature of a turnover tax within the meaning of Article 33 of the Sixth Council Directive (77/388/EEC) of 17 May 1977 on the harmonization of the laws of the Member States relating to turnover taxes - Common system of value added tax: uniform basis of assessment.